The Bengaluru

 Yelahanka Gate Sri Anjaneya Swamy

-Sri Anjaneya Swamy of this temple is facing north east [esanya] in ardha shila form.
+Sri Anjaneya Swamy of this temple faces northeast [esanya] in ardha shila form.
 The vigraha is about three feet in height.
-The Lord’s has His left foot forward symbolising warning to the enemy army [chatru samharam].
-His right leg is seen in a ready to move posture.
+The Lord has His left foot forward symbolising warning to the enemy army [chatru samharam].
+His right leg is seen in a ready-to-move posture.
 His ankles have ‘thandai’.
-Lord’s hip is adorned by ‘kati sutra’ and ‘urudama’ [kacham] his thigh.
-Lords upavita across the chest is a symbol of the Brihmacharya.
-His left hand is resting on the left hip and holding gadha which is in raised position as ‘prayoga’ posture.
-Lords’ right hand is seen raised above his shoulder and showing ‘abhya mudra’.
-The tail of the Lord is seen raised above his head in the ‘pranava’ formation and a small bell could be seen in the end of the tail.
-In His upper arm He is wearing ‘bahuvalaya’ and in his wrist he is wearing kankana.
+Lord’s hip is adorned by ‘kati sutra’ and ‘urudama’ [kacham] on his thigh.
+Lords yagyopavit across the chest is a symbol of the Brihmacharya.
+His left hand is resting on the left hip and holding gadha which is in raised position as a ‘prayoga’ posture.
+Lord’s right hand is seen raised above his shoulder and showing ‘abhya mudra’.
+The tail of the Lord is seen raised above his head in the ‘pranava’ formation and a small bell could be seen at the end of the tail.
+On his upper arm, He is wearing ‘bahuvalaya’ and on his wrist, he is wearing kankan.
 Lord’s chest is adorned with three haras [necklaces].
 Lord’s sika is neatly tied.
 He has a ‘kora pel’ [projected teeth].
 An enemy will see the Lord as if He is ready to vanquish him.
 While it is true for the enemy, for His devotees all these will give confidence that he will be protected from the enemy.
-It will be all the more confirmed by those eyes which are showering karuna.
-Mere dharshan of those eyes are sufficient for the devotee to gain confidence and move towards his goal.
+It will be all the more confirmed by those eyes are showering karuna.
+Mere darshan of those eyes is sufficient for the devotee to gain confidence and move towards his goal.

 Experience

-Dharshan of the protector of Bengaluru Sri Anjaneya Swamy at Yelahanka gate will give compound confidence to the devotee to move in the right direction.
+Darshan of the protector of Bengaluru Sri Anjaneya Swamy at Yelahanka gate will increase the confidence of the devotees to move in the right direction.